geopython/stetl/docs/using.rst

 Stetl Config
 ------------

-Stetl components (inputs, filters, outputs) and their interconnection (the Pipeline/Chain) are specified in a Stetl config file.
+Stetl components (Inputs, Filters, Outputs) and their interconnection (the Pipeline/Chain) are specified in a Stetl config file.
 The file format follows the Python ``.ini`` file-format.

 To illustrate, let's look at the example `2_xslt <https://github.com/geopython/stetl/tree/master/examples/basics/2_xslt>`_.